johnsonc/django-koica/README.md

 --------------

 - Clone the repository
+- Get the dependencies
-- Add 'koica', and 'django_pygments', to INSTALLLED_APPS
+- Add 'koica', and 'django_pygments', to INSTALLED_APPS
 - Add this to urls.py:

 		from django.conf import settings